Lead generation quizzes are a powerful tool for businesses to engage their target audience and capture valuable information from potential customers.

 Why is this so?

 For example, a website selling watches might have a quiz titled “What’s your watch personality?”.
-The quiz shows the visitor different styles of watches and asks the quiz-taker which best matches who they are.
+The quiz shows the visitor different styles of watches and asks your visitor which best matches who they are.

 A health and fitness website, on the other hand, might have a quiz titled “How fit are you?”.
 The quiz would ask some questions that guide your visitor to the fitness program that best suits their level of fitness.